slateci/slateci.github.io/_docs/quickstart/quickstart-science-users/index.md

 ---
 title: Quickstart Science Users
-overview:
-index: true
+overview: How to get started as a SLATE science user.

-order: 10
+order: 40

 layout: docs
 type: markdown
 ---
+{% include home.html %}

 Welcome SLATE Science User!
 Want to try out SLATE and see how fast you can roll a packaged SLATE application?